Parado-xy/seroost/readme.md

 ---

-*Built with Rust and a passion for fast document search*
+*Built with Rust 🦀 - Optimized for Performance*